datarootsio/orchestration-rootsacademy-2026/missions/README.md

 | **D3** | [Selective recovery](D3.md) | A rule changed.
 What does that actually invalidate? |
 | **D4** | [The comparison](D4.md) | What you would do differently in each tool, and why |

+Stuck on what a word means rather than what to type? [`../CONCEPTS.md`](../CONCEPTS.md) has the mental models — DAG run vs task instance, what a materialization actually records, what `blocking` changes.
+No syntax; that is in the file you are editing.

 ## The two commands you will use constantly

 ```